 (a) Identification.
-An external pacemaker pulse generator is a device that has a power supply and electronic circuits that produce a periodic electrical pulse to stimulate the heart.
+An external pacemaker pulse generator (EPPG) is a prescription device that has a power supply and electronic circuits that produce a periodic electrical pulse to stimulate the heart.
 This device, which is used outside the body, is used as a temporary substitute for the heart's intrinsic pacing system until a permanent pacemaker can be implanted, or to control irregular heartbeats in patients following cardiac surgery or a myocardial infarction.
 The device may have adjustments for impulse strength, duration, R-wave sensitivity, and other pacing variables.

 (b) Classification.
 Class II (special controls).
 The special controls for this device are:

 (1) Appropriate analysis/testing must validate electromagnetic compatibility (EMC) within a hospital environment.